hasadna/hasadna-iac/docs/storage.md

 If you delete items, it will not delete the storage, storage must be deleted manually.

 The storage configuration is also used for backup which is handled by a cronjob in each server.
-Backups are stored in AWS S3 using Koptic.
+Backups are stored in AWS S3 using Kopia.
 It stores snapshots with retention periods, see `modules/hasadna/rke2_backup.tf` for more details.

 ## Using the data in Kubernetes Workloads